- History and visit Rue du Grenier Saint Lazare in Paris

 History and visit Rue du Grenier Saint Lazare in Paris

-Located in the Marais district, this street of the 3rd arrondissement of Paris begins in the Rue Beaubourg, in extension of the rue Michel-le-Comte, and ends at the rue Saint-Martin.
-It has a length of 137 meters and a width of 28 meters.
-The rue du Grenier Saint Lazare is currently served by the metro station Rambuteau.
+Strategically positioned in the Marais district, this illustrious street of the 3rd arrondissement of Paris stretches from Rue Beaubourg, continuing the path of rue Michel-le-Comte, and concludes at rue Saint-Martin.
+The Rue du Grenier Saint Lazare spans 137 meters and is 28 meters wide.
+For those relying on public transport, the Rambuteau metro station is close by.

 Transfer to Rue du Grenier Saint Lazare in Paris

-The rue du Grenier Saint Lazare is located 18.9 km from Orly Airport to 26.6 km from Charles de Gaulle Airport and 87 km from Paris Beauvais airport.
+The rue du Grenier Saint Lazare is strategically located, making it easily accessible from various airports.
+It is situated approximately 18.9 km away from Orly Airport, about 26.6 km from Charles de Gaulle Airport, and roughly 87 km from Paris Beauvais airport, making it a convenient location for international travelers.